BrianMikinski/ngTesting/README.md

     * Tests can be run using the gulp task __test__
     * To run karma test scripts in gulp, open a Visual Studio Code terminal and run the following command from the source root
     * __node_modules\.bin\gulp test__
+    * Note: Tests are set to run in PhantomJs, Chrome and Firefox.
+If any of these browsers are not installed, Karma will hang until until they are not found.
+This can take ~30s or so

 3. Run/Host
     * Run the following command in a terminal window to install all npm requirements and startup the http-server needed to server files